MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-API-flow-with-power-automate.md

 ![Screenshot of Run a UI flow built by Power Automate Desktop box with the date format expression ](media/run-a-UI-flow-built-by-PAD-with-date-format-set.png)

-37. Supply the data for all other fields by selecting the appropriate property from the API flow's trigger dynamics content list.
+37. Supply the data for all other fields by selecting the appropriate property from the cloud flow's trigger dynamics content list.

 ![Screenshot of Run a UI flow built by Power Automate Desktop box with variables being set ](media/run-a-UI-flow-built-by-PAD-with-variables-being-set.png)